 limit, the member will be notified that service under this rider is

 The applicable rate per month shall be from the appropriate rate

 schedule as referenced in the Availability section above.
 The

 For electric service under a standard, non time-of-use rate

 and billed as set forth in the applicable rate schedule as

-described in the Availability section above.
+described in the Availability section above, as well as the

 2. Energy charges (or credits) shall be based